thecae/ctf-writeups/pwn/vsctf-23-cosmic-ray-v2.md

 ### Attack Vector

-We know we must call `ssytem()`.
+We know we must call `system()`.
 We don't know if ASLR is turned on, but we'll assume it is.
 This makes Step 1 **to leak `libc`**.
 From here, we can use the following code as the basis for our next steps:

 ```as
 │           0x00401543      8b45cc         mov eax, dword [var_34h]